petabyt/petabyt.github.io/README.md

 ## My Website
-I know my username is crap but I'm thinking of changing it soon.
+I know my username is bad but I'm thinking of changing it soon.
 ## About Me

  - I'm a Christian
  - I love fixing things (especially computers!)
- - I run my own Minecraft server (SkegCraft)
+ - I hate all Apple products.
  - I used X10Hosting before Github.
 (2016-2017)